EU elections 2024 – this is what the candidates think about higher education

 First name: Helene Fritzon

-1. Do you think that academic freedom needs stronger protection at EU level? | JA.
+JA.
 We must protect the freedom of research and promote open science, both in Sweden, Europe and the world.
-Freedom of research is particularly important in our time, which is characterized by resistance to facts and threats and hatred towards researchers.
-Authoritarian and anti-democratic forces inside and outside Europe have reduced the independence of research and even forced universities to close.
-Such departures from our democratic fundamental values must not be accepted in our common union and therefore stronger protection is needed at EU level. |
+The freedom of research is particularly important in our time, which is characterized by resistance to facts and threats and hatred against researchers.
+Authoritarian and anti-democratic forces within and outside Europe have reduced the independence of research and even forced universities to close.
+Such deviations from our democratic fundamental values should not be accepted in our common union and therefore stronger protection is needed at EU level.

-2. Do you think that the number of Swedish students who study all or part of their education abroad should increase? | JA.
+2. Do you believe that the number of Swedish students who study all or part of their education abroad should increase?JA.
 Studying and living abroad contributes to development for both the individual and society.
-The EU's Erasmus program makes exchange studies possible for thousands of students every year, strengthening both the students' personal and professional development and the ties between Member States through increased cultural understanding and language exchange.
+The EU's Erasmus program makes exchange studies possible for thousands of students every year and strengthens both the students' personal and professional development and the ties between the Member States through increased cultural understanding and language exchange.
 It contributes to increased competitiveness and research collaborations for Sweden.
-Therefore, we want even more young Swedes to have the opportunity to study abroad. |
+That is why we want even more young Swedes to have the opportunity to study abroad.

-3. Do you think that EU research funding should increase? | JA.
-We want Sweden and Europe to be leaders in international research and we believe that the proportion of the EU's budget that goes to research should increase. |
+3. Do you think that EU research funding should increase?
+JAWe want Sweden and Europe to be leaders in international research and we believe that the proportion of the EU budget that goes to research should increase.

-4. Are you interested in sitting on the committee for culture and education (CULT)? | JA.
-We are the only party from Sweden that has had a member on the committee during the mandate period.
-The allocation of committee seats is a negotiation, and if given the opportunity, the Social Democrats will take a seat in the committee for culture and education (CULT) again. |
+JA.
+We are the only party from Sweden to have had a member on the committee during the mandate period.
+The allocation of committee seats is a negotiation, and if the opportunity is given, the Social Democrats will take a seat on the Committee on Culture and Education (CULT) again.

 Moderates